juremaj/usb_whisker_stim/README.md

 ## Demo
 - Once you have followed the instructions above you can test if the motor works
 - The code `trigger_stim.py` is an example of how the device can be used to randomly deliver one of the 2 pre-programmed stimuli
+- To run that code you will need to `pip install pyserial` and `pip install numpy` - ideally in a virtual environment such as conda
 - The only thing that needs to be changed is line 7 to tell the script where it can find the pico (this will depend on the OS and to which port the pico gets connected)
 - This would usually be done by another script running the experimental protocol (for example the camera synchronisation scripts in `control_exp`)

 ## 'backup' folders